predanerd/dictionary_server/README.md

 Execute client jar file using -p for port and -f for dictionary file

-Excute server jar file using -p for port and -f for ip address
+Excute server jar file using -p for port and -s for localhost